specialized connective tissue that functions to store body fat as triglycerides.

 dietary reference intake.
 Refers to a set of at least four nutrient-based reference values (RDA, AI, UL, EAR), each with a specific use in defining recommended dietary intake levels for individual nutrients in the US.
 The DRIs are determined by expert panels appointed by the Food and Nutrition Board of the Institute of Medicine.

 daily value.
 Refers to the dietary reference values required as the basis for declaring nutrient content on all products regulated by the US Food and Drug Administration (FDA), including nutritional supplements.
-The DVs for vitamins and minerals reflect the National Academy of Sciences' 1968 RDAs, and do not reflect the most up-to-date Dietary Reference Intakes.
+The DVs for vitamins and minerals reflect the most up-to-date Dietary Reference Intakes.

 estimated average requirement; a nutrient intake value that is estimated to meet the requirement of half of the healthy individuals in a particular life stage and gender group.